-- (B) THE TOTAL AVERAGE MONTHLY BILLING DEMAND FOR ALL CUSTOMERS THAT CHOOSE AN ELECTRICITY SUPPLIER PURSUANT TO SUBSECTION (2)(A) MAY NOT EXCEED 20,000 KILOWATTS IN A CALENDAR YEAR. - (3) (a) Except as provided in subsection SUBSECTIONS (3)(b) THROUGH (3)(E), a customer of a utility that has restructured in accordance with this chapter and that has an individual load with an average monthly demand of greater than or equal to 5,000 kilowatts shall purchase its entire electricity supply from the competitive marketplace. - (b) A customer referred to in subsection (3)(a) may THAT IS RECEIVING ITS ELECTRICITY SUPPLY FROM THE COMPETITIVE MARKETPLACE MAY MAKE A ONE-TIME ELECTION TO enter into a negotiated PERMANENT power supply contract with the default supplier for service on or after July 1, 2004.
-These contracts must include the applicable provisions established by the commission pursuant to subsection (4).
-This election MUST BE SUBMITTED TO THE COMMISSION IN WRITING NO LATER THAN 90 DAYS AFTER [THE EFFECTIVE DATE OF THIS ACT]. - (c) A new customer with an estimated average monthly demand of greater than or equal to 5,000 kilowatts shall MAY enter into a power supply contract with the default supplier in order to receive default supply service.
+CALENDAR YEAR. - (C) A CUSTOMER REFERRED TO IN SUBSECTION (3)(A) RECEIVING ELECTRICITY FROM A LICENSED SUPPLIER PRIOR TO [THE EFFECTIVE DATE OF THIS ACT] MAY CONTINUE TO RECEIVE ELECTRICITY SUPPLY FROM A SUPPLIER OTHER THAN THE DEFAULT SUPPLIER. - (3)(4) (a) Except as provided in subsection SUBSECTIONS (3)(b) THROUGH (3)(E) 4)(B) THROUGH (4)(E), a customer of a utility that has restructured in accordance with this chapter and that has an individual load with an average monthly demand of greater than or equal to 5,000 kilowatts shall purchase its entire electricity supply from the competitive marketplace. - (b) A customer referred to in subsection (3)(a) (4)(A) may THAT IS RECEIVING ITS ELECTRICITY SUPPLY FROM THE COMPETITIVE MARKETPLACE MAY MAKE A ONE-TIME ELECTION TO enter into a negotiated PERMANENT power supply contract with the default supplier for service on or after July 1, 2004.
+These contracts must include the applicable provisions established by the commission pursuant to subsection (4) (5).
+THIS ELECTION MUST BE SUBMITTED TO THE COMMISSION IN WRITING NO LATER THAN 90 DAYS AFTER [THE EFFECTIVE DATE OF THIS ACT] DECEMBER 31, 2003. - (c) A new customer with an estimated average monthly demand of greater than or equal to 5,000 kilowatts shall MAY enter into a power supply contract with the default supplier in order to receive default supply service.
 The NEW CUSTOMER'S ELECTION OF AN ELECTRICITY SUPPLIER MUST BE SUBMITTED IN WRITING TO THE COMMISSION AT LEAST 90 DAYS BEFORE DELIVERY OF ELECTRICITY.
-These contracts must include the applicable provisions established by the commission pursuant to subsection (4). - (D) A CUSTOMER REFERRED TO IN SUBSECTION (3)(A) THAT WAS RECEIVING ELECTRICITY FROM THE DEFAULT SUPPLIER ON [THE EFFECTIVE DATE OF THIS ACT] MAY CONTINUE TO RECEIVE ELECTRICITY FROM THE DEFAULT SUPPLIER. - (E) A CUSTOMER REFERRED TO IN SUBSECTION (3)(A) THAT IS A PUBLIC AGENCY, AS DEFINED IN 18-1-101, MAY ENTER INTO A POWER SUPPLY CONTRACT WITH THE DEFAULT SUPPLIER FOR DEFAULT SUPPLY SERVICE FOR ALL OR PART OF THE PUBLIC AGENCY'S LOAD.
-THESE CONTRACTS MUST INCLUDE THE APPLICABLE PROVISIONS ESTABLISHED BY THE COMMISSION PURSUANT TO SUBSECTION (4). - (4) The commission shall adopt rules and establish rates and fees to enable customers referred to in subsections (1) through (3) to have reasonable opportunities to choose an electricity supplier or to receive default supply service INACCORDANCE WITH SUBSECTIONS (1) THROUGH (3), while providing reasonable protection for small customers from higher or more unstable default supply service rates than would otherwise result if these choices were not offered.
+These contracts must include the applicable provisions established by the commission pursuant to subsection (4) (5).